akaralar/swift-evolution/proposals/0359-build-time-constant-values.md

 typealias CI = @const Int
 let x: CI?
 ```
 What is the type of `x`?
-It appears to be Optional<@const Int>, which is not a meaningful or useful type, and the programmer most likely intended to have a @const Optional<Int>.
+It appears to be Optional<@const Int>, which is not a meaningful or useful type, and the programmer most likely intended to have a @const Optional&lt;Int&gt;.
 And although today Implicitly-Unwrapped optional syntax conveys an additional bit of information about the declared value using a syntactic indicator on the declared type, without affecting the declaration's type, the [historical context](https://www.swift.org/blog/iuo/) of that feature makes it a poor example to justify requiring consistency with it.

 ### Alternative attribute names
 More-explicit spellings of the attribute's intent were proposed in the form of `@buildTime`/`@compileTime`/`@comptime`, and the use of `const` was also examined as a holdover from its use in C++.

 While build-time knowability of values this attribute covers is one of the intended semantic takeaways, the potential use of this attribute for various optimization purposes also lends itself to indicate the additional immutability guarantees on top of a plain `let` (which can be initialized with a dynamic value), as well as capturing the build-time evaluation/knowledge signal.
 For example, in the case of global variables, thread-safe lazy initialization of `@const` variables may no longer be necessary, in which case the meaning of the term `const` becomes even more explicit.

 Similarly with the comparison to C++, where the language uses the term `const` to describe a runtime behaviour concept, rather than convey information about the actual value.
 The use of the term `const` is more in line with the mathematical meaning of having the value be a **defined** constant.

 ## Forward-Looking Design Aspects and Future Directions